GioF71/upnp-scrobbler/README.md

 The preferred way of running this application is through Docker.

-### Configuration files
+### Configuration directory

+When using docker, the base configuration directory is `/config`.
+When running outside of docker, the code looks for the default config directory using the [`appdirs`](https://github.com/ActiveState/appdirs) library.

 #### LAST.fm configuration file

-LAST.FM related variables can be stored in a file inside the `/config` volume, exacly at `/config/upnp-scrobbler/last.fm/last_fm_config.env`.
+LAST.FM related variables can be stored in a file inside the `<config-directory>` volume, exacly at `<config-directory>/upnp-scrobbler/last.fm/last_fm_config.env`.
 Example:

 ```text
 LAST_FM_API_KEY=xxxx